 Attract, Develop and Retain Established and Emerging Recording Artists and Songwriters.
 A critical element of our strategy is to find, develop and retain recording artists and songwriters who achieve long-term success, and we intend to enhance the value of our assets by continuing to attract and develop new recording artists and songwriters with staying power and market potential.
 Our A&R teams seek to sign talented recording artists with strong potential, who will generate a meaningful level of revenues and increase the enduring value of our catalog by continuing to generate sales on an ongoing basis, with little additional marketing expenditure.
 We also work to identify promising songwriters who will write musical compositions that will augment the lasting value and stability of our music publishing library.
 We intend to evaluate our recording artist and songwriter rosters continually to ensure we remain focused on developing the most promising and profitable talent and remain committed to maintaining financial discipline in evaluating agreements with artists.
 We will also continue to evaluate opportunities to add to our catalog or acquire or make investments in companies engaged in businesses that are similar or complementary to ours on a selective basis.
-Recent acquisitions and investments include Get In Productions, an artist services company in Spain, Camus, a concert promotion company in France, Non-Stop Music, a leading production music library, and Frank Sinatra Enterprises, an entity that administers licenses for use of Frank Sinatra's name and likeness and manages all aspects of his music, film and stage content.

 Maximize the Value of Our Music Assets.
-Our relationships with recording artists and songwriters and our recorded music catalog and our music publishing library are our most valuable assets.
+Our relationships with recording artists and songwriters, along with our recorded music catalog and our music publishing library are our most valuable assets.
 We intend to continue to exploit the value of these assets through a variety of distribution channels, formats and products to generate significant cash flow from our music content.
 We believe that the ability to monetize our music content should improve over time as new distribution channels and the number of formats increase.
-We will seek to exploit the potential of previously unmonetized content in new channels, formats and product offerings, including premium-priced album bundles, ringtones and full-track video and full-track downloads on mobile phones.
+We will seek to exploit the potential of previously unmonetized content in new channels, formats and product offerings, including premium-priced album bundles and full-track video and full-track downloads on mobile phones.
 For example, we have a large catalog of music videos that we have yet to fully monetize, as well as unexploited album art, lyrics and B-side tracks that have never been released.
 We will also continue to work with our partners to explore creative approaches and constantly experiment with new deal structures and product offerings to take advantage of new distribution channels.

 Enter into Expanded-Rights Deals to Form Closer Relationships with Recording Artists and Capitalize on the Growth Areas of the Music Industry.
 Since the end of calendar 2005, we have adopted a strategy of entering into expanded-rights deals with new recording artists.
 We have been very successful in entering into expanded-rights deals.
 This strategy has allowed us to create closer relationships with our recording artists through our provision of additional artist services and greater financial alignment.
 This strategy also has allowed us to diversify our recorded music revenue streams in order to capitalize on growth areas of the music industry such as merchandising, fan clubs, sponsorship and touring.
-We have significant in-house resources through hiring and acquisitions in order to provide additional services to our recording artists and third-party recording artists.
-Although the aggregate of non-traditional revenues from expanded-rights deals and revenues from our artist services businesses was less than 10% of our total revenue in fiscal 2009, we believe this strategy will contribute to recorded music revenue growth over time.
+We have built significant in-house resources through hiring and acquisitions in order to provide additional services to our recording artists and third-party recording artists.
+We believe this strategy will contribute to recorded music revenue growth over time.